Caga Tio Nadal Montjuic Barcelona view

 If you can’t make it for Christmas, no worries!
 Check out this other blog post on the best things to do in Barcelona in the summer!

-First of all, Barcelona as a destination has not done so well lately due to its many political problems.
-As a result, the city has decided to make more of an effort promoting itself as a destination at Christmas and creating new areas with a festive atmosphere.
+First of all, since 2019, Barcelona has decided to make more of an effort promoting itself as a destination at Christmas and creating new areas with a festive atmosphere.

 So the city should look especially beautiful this year!

-Since last week we can already appreciate new lights in the famous Passeig de Gràcia.
+Since the end of November, we can appreciate new lights in the famous Passeig de Gràcia.

 So let’s see some of the best markets in the city, whether you come this year or the next!